CounterpartyXCP/Documentation/Installation/federated_node.md

 ## Post-installation tasks

 Ensure that your firewall software is enabled.
 If you want to provide access from external systems, you can allow through some or all of the [appropriate ports](#accessing).
 In addition, if you are running a node in a production scenario, it is recommended that you properly secure it.

+**Ubuntu Linux**

-Ubuntu Linux users can optionally run a little script that will issue a number of commands to assist with this:
+Ubuntu Linux users can optionally run a little script that will issue a number of commands to assist with securing their systems:
 ```
 cd extras/host_security
 sudo ./run.py